 And there you have him.
 For six decades, Davis’s language and paintings were animated by the distinctly American timbre of jazz.
 And why not?
 The jazz musicians he admired didn’t just play music, they played music for fun.

-Within a few years, the burgeoning artist became one of the youngest participants in the International Exhibition of Modern Art, famously known as the Armory Show.
-He contributed five paintings, all done in a realistic style.
+A few years later, Davis became one of the youngest participants in the International Exhibition of Modern Art, also known as the Armory Show.
+He contributed five paintings done in a realistic style.

 The Armory Show was the greatest shock to me.
 It’s difficult today to visualize the impact of this gigantic exhibition.
 Only isolated examples of European modernism had been seen before in America.
 I responded immediately to Van Gogh, Gauguin, and Matisse.
 I didn’t have any trouble wondering, “What the hell is this?”
 I thought, “That’s it!”